10 Sex Tips for New ParentsRelationships

 “Sensual touch is touch that delights and wakens the senses,” says Winston.
 “While any kind of touch can help a woman feel more open to connecting sexually with her partner, sensual touch is the best way to turn someone on who has a reduced libido.”
 However, Winston stressed that it’s important that there be no sexual pressure attached to these other kinds of touch because this only makes it more difficult for the woman to get aroused and it can lead to resentment.

 Winston says that it’s important for couples to understand that it’s possible to have sexual encounters where one partner isn’t turned on and having orgasms.
-“Women can hold their partner while he or she self-pleasures, saying loving or sexy things in their ear, and maybe even joining in to assist in their pleasure,” explains Winston.
+“Women can hold their partner while he or she self-pleasure, saying loving or sexy things in their ear, and maybe even joining in to assist in their pleasure,” explains Winston.
 “This provides a very different experience for her partner than leaving them to deal with it on their own.”

 It’s important that, like with the other kind of touch, there’s no expectation that the woman has to do anything except for lovingly support her partner in their erotic experience.
 “Most partners have never watched each other masturbate,” says Winston.
 “It can be a very intimate and connected experience.
 Also when there’s no pressure on the woman to be sexual she might even end up getting turned on and getting more involved.”

-Winston also encourages new couples to seek extra support as they grow their families.
+On the topic of advice for new parents, Winston also encourages new couples to seek extra support as they grow their families.
 “Human beings did not evolve to be in a nuclear family,” she explains.
 “We evolved as a tribal species.
 In tribal species, everyone is there for a new mother.
 She’s not isolated and she is being taken care of.”

 This sense of isolation can be so hard on new mothers, but it’s a very common thing for new mothers to experience.
-“In our culture most new moms are on their own and feeling isolated, dealing with more stress and demand on their time than they can manage,” says Winston.
+“In our culture, most new moms are on their own and feeling isolated, dealing with more stress and demand on their time than they can manage,” says Winston.
 “The more of a tribe you can create the more support you’ll have when the going gets tough.”

 What do you think of our tips for couples about sex after pregnancy?
 Is there any advice that you’d like to add?
 Let us know by tweeting @ASTROGLIDE.